FraFabbri/bazingabot/README.md

-# Bazinga-bot - A simple but effective knowledge-bot
+# BazingaBot - A simple but effective knowledge-bot

 ## Intro
 The bot has been tought to be able to answer to (almost...) all the queries in the dataset (330000 distinct observations).